krzysztofskul/SMNSH2/notes.md

 * UPDATE IMPORT CONFIGURATION FUNCTIONALITY
   ** create the functionality which allows to import many rows from xls file (ex. configuration description with part numbers)
-  ** update the functionality which adds configuration - case when configuration is already added
+  ** update the functionality which adds configuration - case when configuration is already added - remove old configuration ** change id part to cpq no.
+  ** errors handling when import configuration